China Is Genetically Engineering Monkeys With Brain Disorders

 The tour was a highly managed affair, but facility administrators were still wary of an American journalist.
 The chairman’s assistant, who interrupted the conversation whenever it veered toward what she felt was sensitive territory, emphasized what she saw as the dogmatism of animal-rights activists: “They believe you shouldn’t use these animals for experiments, you should protect animals.
 Human disease, people dying—they won’t try to understand these things,” she told me.
 “Under Chinese law, humans are still first.”

-The Shank3 monkeys born at the breeding facility have since moved to SIAT, where Zhou and his collaborators there have been training them in various behavioral tasks.
+The Shank3 monkeys born at the breeding facility have since moved to SIAT, where Zhou’s collaborators there have been training them in various behavioral tasks.
 “Monkeys are so smart,” Zhou told me, with genuine affection in his voice.
 When asked the age of his young son, he answered, “Two years old,” before quickly adding, as if the two facts are tied in his mind, “The monkeys are three years old now.”

 SIAT had built a primate lab specifically for the collaboration with the MIT researchers.
 In February 2014, SIAT promised Desimone that an old student building could be renovated into a primate lab by the end of the summer.
 “I said, ‘That’s a joke.
 That’s just a few months away,’” Desimone recalls.
 He bet a bottle of Maotai, a Chinese liquor, that they could not make the deadline.
 The director in Shenzhen bet him two bottles they could.
 Desimone lost.